Organ students repertoire rich

 Graduates of the UNCSA organ program have earned top prizes in a variety of national and international competitions and frequently appear on concert stages around the world.
 They are found as leading teachers in higher education, arts institutions, and major church music programs nationwide.
 UNCSA students are regularly accepted into leading music schools and universities in the United States.

-For further information or if you have questions or comments, please contact UNCSA Kenan Professor of Organ Dr. Timothy Olsen.
+For further information or if you have questions or comments, please contact UNCSA Kenan Professor of Organ Dr. Timothy Olsen or see his website.